 Many HR software vendors, including Employment Hero, might not openly share their full cost structure, leading to unexpected fees after you've signed up.
 Knowing what isn't in the base price helps your team avoid budget surprises or limited access.
 Consider writing a HR software RFP to ensure you cover all potential costs before making a decision:

-- Premium support or advisory tiers — advanced support may not be included in base tiers.
+- Premium support or advisory tiers — advanced support is not included in base tiers.

 - Data migration / custom integration costs — heavy works often cost extra.